FOSSClass/AbantOS-Elive/AbantOS.md

 As a new maintainer, you are encouraged to create simple packages, intermediate complexity packages and high complexity packages.
 Packaging a high complexity packages requires more knowledge than it takes to build a simple or intermediate packages.

-## Get the program, and try it out.
+## Get the program, and try it out

 There are a few steps mentioned on this section to get the package and try it out.